stachon/coinmate-jsticker/README.md

 Use the following attributes of the widget DIV to customize the ticker:

-* `data-lang` to select the display languge.
+* `data-lang` to select the display langauage.
 Currently "en" for English or "cs" for Czech.
 * `data-pair` to select the currency pair.
 Currently BTC_EUR or BTC_CZK.

 # Notes on implementation